Biological Psychologist Career (Salary + Duties + Interviews)

 You can also listen to interviews with biological psychologists, like this interview with Dr. Robert Paul.

-YouTube has an interview with biological psychologist Bonnie Nagel, PhD.
-YouTube actually has plenty of options for exploring biological psychology - you can even watch an Introduction to Biological Psychology lecture held by Mississippi State University!
+YouTube has an interview with biological psychologist Bonnie Nagel, Ph.D.
+YouTube has many options for exploring biological psychology - you can even watch an Introduction to Biological Psychology lecture by Mississippi State University!
 Get deeper into the mind of a biological psychologist by listening to this TedxRochester Talk from biological psychologist Jon Schull!

 Famous Biological Psychologists

 Jon Schull is a well-known biological psychologist, but he’s not the only one!
 The study of the mind-body (or mind-brain) connection goes back to the world’s early philosophers, from Plato to Descartes.
-The following biopsychologists (and similar figures in the field) have shaped the way we view the mind-body connection or at least have some fun stories to tell from their experiences.
+The following biopsychologists (and similar figures in the field) have shaped how we view the mind-body connection or have fun stories to tell from their experiences.

 Dr. John Martyn Harlow, a biopsychologist in the 1800s, is most known for his work with Phineas Gage.
 Phineas Gage is a classic case in biopsychology; after enduring a traumatic brain injury, friends and family of Gage observed that his personality changed.
 Biologically, he mostly recovered from the incident.
 Psychologically, he would never be the same.

 Another classic in the world of biopsychology is the book The Man Who Mistook His Wife for a Hat and Other Clinical Tales.
-This book was written by neurologist Oliver Sacks and is frequently discussed in early biopsychology classes.
+Neurologist Oliver Sacks wrote this book, and is frequently discussed in early biopsychology classes.

-Lisa Feldman Barrett has been named one of the most influential biological psychologists of today.
+Lisa Feldman Barrett has been named one of today's most influential biological psychologists.
 She has authored or co-authored six books and been a crucial part of over 200 peer-reviewed papers!
 Her work focuses primarily on emotions and the brain.

 Biological Psychology Examples

 What can you find a biological psychologist doing every day?
-The answer depends on where they are working and who they are working for.
-Biological psychologists can be found:
+The answer greatly varies depending on their workplace and role.
+Here are some common activities along with real-world examples to illustrate:

 About The Author